2.14 Provisions, contingent liabilities and contingent assets Provisions

 e) Compliance with approved scheme(s) of arrangements

-The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year other than one mentioned in note 48.
+The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year.
+However, the Company has entered into a Business Transfer Agreement as mentioned in note 48.

 f) Utilisation of Borrowed funds and Share premium